ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

 ## Heaps

+A _heap_ provides a natural and efficient implementation of the priority queue introduced at the beginning of this chapter.
+Elements (or jobs) can be inserted into the heap using their priority as the ordering key, and the operation `removeMin` can be used whenever the next highest-priority element should be processed.
+Priority queues, and therefore heaps, are widely used in algorithms, particularly in graph problems such as finding the [shortest path]{.term} and computing a [minimum spanning tree]{.term}.

-To achieve efficient implementations of priority queues, we use a data structure called a heap.
+To implement priority queues efficiently, we use a data structure called a heap.
-The key idea behind heaps is that the element with the highest priority is always kept at the root of the tree.
+The central idea is to organize the data so that the element with the highest priority is always located at the root of the structure.

-A heap organizes elements in a tree structure, but not every tree qualifies as a heap.
+A heap stores elements in a tree structure, but not every tree qualifies as a heap.
 The tree must satisfy a specific invariant known as the heap property.
 In general, a [heap]{.term} is a tree that satisfies the following rule:

 ::: example